 Understanding your student visa

 As a student in Australia you have a number of rights, as well as a number of obligations and student visa conditions you must comply with.
-UC is required to report students that fail to comply with their visa conditions to the Department of Home Affairs (DHA).
-For detailed and up-to-date information on student visa requirements, please visit the DHA' website.
+The University of Canberra is required to report students that fail to comply with their visa conditions to the Department of Home Affairs (Immigration and Citizenship).
+For detailed and up-to-date information on student visa requirements, please visit Immigration & Citizenship's website.

 Overseas Student Health Cover (OSHC)

-The Department of Home Affairs (Immigration) requires international student visa holders to maintain OSHC for the duration of their visa.
-UC's preferred OSHC provider is Allianz Global Assistance and you can request UC to schedule OSHC on your behalf via the application process.
+Immigration & Citizenship requires international student visa holders to maintain OSHC for the duration of their visa.
+The University of Canberra's preferred OSHC provider is Allianz Global Assistance and you can request the University to schedule OSHC on your behalf via the application process.

 For new students, you can either request the University to schedule OSHC on your behalf (with Allianz Global Assistance) or purchase it before you come to Australia, to cover you from when you arrive to your visa expiry date.

 If you hold Allianz Global Assistance OSHC policy, the University encourages all new students to download their OSHC Assistant App as soon as possible to have all information on hand.
 After arriving in Australia, you can order your card online by using their OSHC Assistant App.
 If you require help with the Allianz Assistance Global App or ordering your Membership card this handy PDF will answer all your questions.

 For information on what you are covered for with your OSHC please refer to the website of your OSHC provider.